jmontleon/blogpost/README.md

 These parameters are exposed in the UI as dropdowns where users can make their selections.
 ![Image of Parameters](https://github.com/jmontleon/blogpost/blob/master/parameters.png)

+Once choices are made and the APB completes provisioning you will be left with two pods and a route.

 Updating Your Choices
 ---------------------